Introduction to Python

 (list) command.

-We see that it is empty, we create a new .py
+We see that it is empty, so we create a new .py

 Writing introduccion_python/modulo1.py

-We go back to see what files are in our folder
+We check again what files are in our folder

 !ls introduccion_python